 The Architect’s firm, including principals, project managers, and all key personnel shall have relevant experience with similar work and shall be competent to perform the services required under this Request For Statements Of Qualifications (“SOQ”).

 The work contemplated is for professional design services.
-Any individual, corporation or other legal organizations submitting a Statement Of Q must be licensed in the State of Ohio to provide professional design services to the Board and shall be governed by pertinent law, administrative rules, and professional codes of ethics.
+Any individual, corporation or other legal organizations submitting a Statement Of Qualifications must be licensed in the State of Ohio to provide professional design services to the Board and shall be governed by pertinent law, administrative rules, and professional codes of ethics.

-The Architect shall be responsible for complying with local, state, and federal codes, legislation procedures and regulations affecting work in their professional area.
+The Architect shall be responsible for complying with local, state, and federal codes, laws, ordinances, resolutions and regulations affecting work in their professional area.

 SUBMISSION OF STATEMENTS OF QUALIFICATION